Ask AI

 Function: Get value of slide-toggle field

-• UI element (Type: PART, required): This is the specific slide-toggle component on your form or page whose value you want to retrieve.
-You must select a UI element that is specifically a "slide-toggle" type.
+• UI element (PART): This is the specific slide-toggle switch on your application's screen that you want to check.
+You must select a UI element that is of the 'slide-toggle' type.

 • Inputs:

-• UI element: Select the "Receive Email Notifications" slide-toggle from your page.
+• UI element: Select the 'Receive Email Notifications' slide-toggle switch on the profile page.

 • Inputs:

-• UI element: Select the "Opt into Beta Features" slide-toggle.
+• UI element: Select the 'Enable Advanced Features' slide-toggle.

 • Inputs:

-• UI element: Select the "Approve Request" slide-toggle.
+• UI element: Select the 'Agree to Terms and Conditions' slide-toggle.